Costs and Fees Associated with Investments

 - The 12b-1 service component is capped at 0.25%.
 Above that, the "no-load" label is no longer available, even with no front-end or back-end charge.

-- The 12b-1 plan must be renewed annually by the board.
+- The distribution-and-service-fee plan must be renewed annually by the board.
 A lapsed plan means the fund cannot charge the fee.
-Independent-director majority is a separate structural requirement under ICA Section 10.
+Independent-director majority is a separate structural requirement under the Investment Company Act.

 Mortality and Expense (M&E) Charges on Variable Products